Panel: Mesothelioma Should Be Covered in 9/11 Health Care Act

 The panel recommended that a variety of cancers should be covered, while still leaving off others because of a lack of scientific evidence linking the diseases to the toxic dust that covered Lower Manhattan for weeks after the attack.

-The 15-member panel, which included scientists, doctors and community activists, debated the issues during a 4-½ hour teleconference earlier this week, according to a report by DNAinfo.com.
+The 15-member panel, which included scientists, doctors and community activists, debated the issues during a 4 and one half hour teleconference earlier this week, according to a report by DNAinfo.com.
 They voted against a blanket recommendation that would have included all cancers.

 The World Trade Center Scientific and Technical Advisory Committee will submit its recommendations next week to John Howard, M.D., the WTC Health Program administrator.
 Howard will have 60 days to make a final decision.